 There are various types of trust: Living trust is made by the trustor and managed by a trustee who has the legal duty to take care of the trust and makes sure it falls on the best interests of the beneficiary.
 Testamentary trust is established in the last will and testament of a person naming the trust as the beneficiary.
 Revocable trust is a trust where provisions can be changed or canceled by the grantor.
 Irrevocable trust is the opposite of the revocable where provision cannot be altered or canceled.
 It is essential that you know the difference between these trusts so that it will be easier for you to choose one that works best for you.
 However different these trusts are, they have similar things that should be written on the agreement.
 We have listed those points below.

 When you say assets, it can be anything from tangible items like houses, cars, and pieces of jewelry to intangible items like stocks, trust funds, and life insurance policies.
 List them down to give a clearer picture of the assets that you would like to distribute.

 Make sure all the paperwork such as titles, deeds, and stock certificates are ready to hand over to your attorney.
 This will enable your attorney to easily transfer assets once your trust will be put into action.

 3. Declare Beneficiaries

 Beneficiaries are the ones to receive all your assets.
-Family and friends are the typical beneficiaries, however, your beneficiaries can also be non-profit or businesses organizations.
-Also, you can discuss with your lawyer if you don't want someone to get anything from your assets.
+Family and friends are the typical beneficiaries, however, your beneficiaries can also be non-profit or business organizations.
+Also, you can discuss with your lawyer if you don't want someone to get any advantage from your assets.